-Committee: Curriculum, Staffing and Admissions (Chair), Finance
+Committee: Curriculum, Staffing and Admissions (Chair), Finance, Pay Panel

 I am a parent governor with a child at Semley.
 I read English Literature at university, and my background is in advertising and media.
 I love Semley School and am looking forward to taking an active part in its governance.

 Committees: Curriculum, Staffing & Admissions; Premises; Finance.